1,3-Diphenylurea

 1,3-Diphenylurea is a phenylurea-type compound with the formula (PhNH)2CO (Ph = C6H5).
 It is a colorless solid that is prepared by transamidation of urea with aniline.

 DPU is a cytokinin, a type of plant hormone that induces flower development.
-It occurs in coconut milk.
 The cytokinin effect of DPU is relatively low, but other more potent phenylurea-type cytokinins have been reported.

+It was detected in coconut milk.